MikeUchmanowicz/SpringBootLiftNShift/README.md

 ___

 I created a springboot application and hosted it within several clouds: AWS, Google Cloud, Azure, and Heroku.
 The cloud hosted springboot Application features a home page and a "pseudo-login", allowing for any input which will take the user to an orders page.
 The user can see all orders which are retrieved from a MySQL database hosted by the same cloud host.
+The application features a tracer for logging.
+Within heroku, the logs are drained and output to loggly.
+An automated build and deployment was implemented within AWS.

 <div align="">
 <img alt = "Springboot app running in AWS" src="springbootAWS2.png">